blackDej/blackDej/README.md

 ## Witold Nejman | AI/ML Engineer

-I strive to build autonomous AI systems — from narrative-driven trading engines to self-governing ML pipelines.
+I strive to build fully autonomous AI systems.

 Most of my work is private.
 If you'd like read access to a specific repository, reach out with a brief message introducing yourself and what you're looking for.